Rehoming a field animal

 View field animals looking for homes

-Call or visit our Godmanchester Centre to see what animals are available and to get advice from our Field Staff.
-Please note our opening hours are Tuesday to Sunday and Bank Holidays from 10.00am to 4.00pm.
+- Call or visit our Godmanchester Centre to see what animals are available and to get advice from our Field Staff.
+We are open 7 days a week Including Bank Holidays from 10.00am to 4.00pm.

-You will need a holding number for the premises where they will be kept and we can advise you on how to get this.
+- You will need a holding number (CPH Number) for the premises where they will be kept and we can advise you on how to get this.

-During the day hens need access to a secure run or garden as foxes will also come out in the day if they are hungry enough.
+- During the day hens need access to a secure run or garden as foxes will also come out in the day if they are hungry enough.
 Grass is ideal, but bark chip is also fine.
-They need to be able to have a dust bath in dirt, sand or bark chip.
+They need to be able to have a dust bath in dirt, sand, bark chips or organic soil are ideal .

 Yes!
 Providing you ask the livery yard owner to write a brief letter stating that they are happy for it to stay at the yard.
 Alternatively, you can arrange for them to be present at the time of your home check to sign the visit form.